StephanMusgrave/unipop/README.md

 ![Unipop on an iPhone](public/readme_images/iPhoneTemplate.jpg)
 ![Unipop in an Apple workplace](public/readme_images/WorkspaceTemplate.jpg)

   unipop is website that allows students buy and sell things in a speedy and trusting environment.
-Unipop connects you only to the students with your university, and is optimized for iPhones.
+Unipop connects you only to the students with your university.

+  Unipop is optimized for iPhones.

+Table of Contents
+===

 * [How to use unipop]
 * [Key features]